standard-software/WindowTabs/README.md

 - **Category 1-10**: Assign programs to a category for cross-application auto-grouping
   - Programs in the same category are automatically grouped together regardless of the executable
   - For example, assign Word, Excel, PowerPoint, etc. to the same category to auto-group Office apps together
-  - For example, assign Chrome, Edge, Firefox, etc. to the same category to auto-group browsers together
   - Category columns are only visible when Auto Grouping is enabled for a program
-  - Programs are sorted by category number for better visibility
 - **Show all settings**: Checkbox to display settings for programs not currently running
 - **Delete button [x]**: Remove settings for non-running processes